foundry4/job-roles/squad-manager.md

 - Able to define the roadmap for any given product/service and ensure this is broken down into actionable, user-centric tasks
 - Can facilitate the agile planning process and communicate that to clients
 - Ensure that squads deliver on time and on budget (in partnership with Delivery and Operations Directors)
-- Be the voice of the project for Notbinary - managing communication with the client and the rest of the company
+- Be the voice of the project for F4 - managing communication with the client and the rest of the company
 - Experience working directly with senior clients and managing their expectations throughout delivery
 - Help with proposals, pitching and identifying opportunities - influencing the work we bid for and helping the company succeed.
 - Experience working with client teams to support business cases and planning
 - Ensure the team lives up to the ‘Code of Conduct’

-**This is important —>**

-Travel is required.
-Projects are usually at client offices, so our staff need to be flexible and up for extensive travel.
-Most of our people travel every week and travel home for weekends.
-We do our best to take people’s personal situations into account, but we know it’s not for everyone.

-We describe our work pattern as the ‘3-4-5 rule’ -->

-- 3 nights in an hotel
-- 4 days in a client office
-- 5 days billed

-We follow this pattern as much as possible so our staff can maintain a sensible work-life balance.
-However, the needs of our clients take priority so make sure you're comfortable with this before applying.

-**Salary**

-£50,000 - £60,000pa + benefits

-**Apply**

-Email jobs@notbinary.co.uk with a CV (or a link to LinkedIn if you prefer) and a few words about what appeals to you about this role.
-We'll take it from there.

 **Hiring process**